cisco-open/stated-workflow/README.md

 availability to workflows, when they are executed in the Stated-Workflows clustered runtime.

-# Job parallelism
+# Job Concurrency
-Our simple "homeworld" example is Job.
-It has a beginning and an end.
-It is never 'reentered' while it is running.
-Job's can be run in parallel because each job's state is totally encapsulated in its template variables.
+Job's can be run concurrently because each job's state is totally encapsulated in its template variables.
+The following JS code shows how to launch 10 jobs in parallel.

 ```javascript
 // This example uses the stated-js package to process a template that fetches